vsuorant/sshpyk/README.rst

 .. code-block:: bash

-  Host sshpyk_remote_server
+  Host remote_server_sshpyk
     HostName some.remote.server.com
     User remote_username
     IdentityFile ~/.ssh/private_key_for_remote_server
-    # ... the rest of the config as described in `Recommended SSH Config Setup`
+    # ... the rest of the config as described in `Recommended SSH Config`

 4. Test your connection, you should connect without being prompted for a password:

 .. code-block:: bash

-  ssh sshpyk_remote_server
+  ssh remote_server_sshpyk "sleep 1 && exit"

 Alternatives to Private/Public Key Authentication
 -------------------------------------------------